pusher/chatkit-android/README.md

 #### Result

-We've been referring this `Result` without any explanation.
-It it nothing more than a rename of the functional pattern called `Either`.
-It a bit like Schrodinger's cat it can either have a success or a failure.
+We've been referring to `Result` without any explanation.
+It is nothing more than a rename of the functional pattern called `Either`.
+A `Result` can either have a success or a failure.
 If you want to learn more about this we go into details [here](/docs/Result.md)

 ### Chat events